illiliti/respectful-software/README.md

   that they have no respect for the community in the first place.
 Keep this in mind if you're going to add a CoC.

-7. Software SHOULD NOT be hosted on the proprietary platform
+7. Software SHOULD NOT be hosted on a proprietary platform
-- Remember, if your software hosted on the proprietary platform, that platform MUST NOT require personal information.
+- Remember, if your software is hosted on a proprietary platform, that platform MUST NOT require personal information.
 See below.

 8. Software MUST NOT demand personal information